 The City's recycling program is paid for with the sanitation service charge on residents' water bills.
 Payment for recycling is required whether or not residents participate in curbside recycling collection.
 The fees for trash and recycling help fund some of the other sanitation services in the City's program.

-The cost of this solid waste service (trash & recycling) is just $16.99 per month (as of Jan.
-1, 2019)
+The cost of this solid waste service (trash & recycling) is just $19.74 per month (updated Jan.
+29, 2024).

+The City of Liberty Utilities Department is responsible for operating, repairing and maintaining drinking water and wastewater infrastructure within the City limits.
 If there is a water main break or a wastewater back up, please contact the City of Liberty Utilities Maintenance Division at 816.439.4763.
 If the problem has occurred after working hours, please contact the Liberty Police Department at 816.439.4701.

-Install a back-flow preventer.
-A back-flow preventer is a one-way valve device designed to prevent sanitary sewer overflows.
+Don’t contaminate the system with foreign objects and substances such as kitchen grease, automotive fluid, diapers, paper towels, feminine products, etc. These types of items regularly clog sewers in urban areas and often cause sewer back-ups not just for the offending party, but also in neighboring homes.
+Gutters and other storm water management systems should never be routed to a sanitary sewer.
+If you become aware of such a connection, immediately sever the connection and/or report the connection to the City of Liberty Utilities Maintenance Division at 816.439.4763.
+Install a back-flow preventer, a one-way valve device designed to prevent sanitary sewer overflows.
 If you have a back-flow preventer installed on your sewer line, you must be aware that it is designed to close when the sewer is flowing beyond its capacity, as can occasionally occur during a heavy rainfall.
 If you use your internal drains while the backflow valve is closed, you can create a flooding situation in your own home.
-Do not use your laundry machine, dishwasher, shower, or bath; and minimize the use of sinks and toilets.
-You must also be aware of what your back-flow preventer’s maintenance requirements are, to ensure that it continues to function properly.
-As with any privately owned system, it is the property owner’s responsibility to ensure that these components are maintained and functioning properly.
+Do not use your laundry machine, dishwasher, shower or bath; and minimize the use of sinks and toilets while valve is closed.

+Once a month.
 Liberty utility bills are split into two billing cycles.
 Utility bills are mailed monthly and due each month.

 Cycle 1 is distinguished by an account number beginning with a 1 (i.e. 199.9999).
 These bills are mailed on or about the 25th of each month and are due the 20th of the following month.
 For inquiries email us or call 816.439.4460.